Speaking of Travel® With Marilyn Ball

 About

 Founded in 2013, Speaking of Travel is a media platform dedicated to meaningful, responsible travel storytelling.
-Through conversations with musicians, historians, conservationists, and industry leaders, it explores how travel connects people, preserves culture, and protects the planet.
+Through conversations with global explorers, conservation leaders, cultural visionaries, world-changers, musicians, historians, conservationists, industry leaders, and everyday adventurers, we explore how travel connects people, preserves culture, and protects the planet.
 After a decade of global change, including a pandemic and climate-driven disruptions, Speaking of Travel continues to lead the conversation on travel as a force for good.
 Listen in, dream big, and let’s explore the world together.
 Because remember, life is short.
 Don't postpone joy!
 Subscribe now and let the journey change you. 🌍✈️